neuromancerpl/.github/profile/README.md

 for implementing SNNs and neuromorphic computing paradigms.
 We are particularly interested in uncovering novel applications within the realm of robotics, pushing the boundaries of intelligent and energy-efficient robotic systems.
+Our interests also include Physics Informed Neural Networks algorithms (PINNs).

 Through collaborative projects and independent research, we aim to gain a deeper understanding of bio-inspired computation and its practical implementation using state-of-the-art hardware.
 The Neuromancer Student Research Group provides a platform for students at Lublin University of Technology to engage with advanced concepts in artificial intelligence,